michaelccata/ShinyEnronAppEmails/README.md

 I transformed that into (sketchy SQL munging queries included in the repository)

+Bagofwords_xxx

-Bagofwords_xxx - Message ID, Sender, Date, Daily Aggregated Email Content (subject + body), Position of the Person, Classification as Enron employee (irrelevant for "Internal" data-set), Direction of the message (Above, Below, Peer) in respect of the sender
+[Message ID, Sender, Date, Daily Aggregated Email Content (subject + body),

+Position of the Person, Classification as Enron employee (irrelevant for "Internal" data-set),

+Direction of the message (Above, Below, Peer) in respect of the sender]

 *Cleaned and prepared data sets in the repository:*